 YouTube Analytics can help you track how much money your videos are making and see where you stand compared to your goals.

-- Revenue report: Get up-to-date details on how much money your channel is earning from ads -- if you have enabled them -- and from transactions (like fan funding or memberships from Red).
+- Revenue report: Get up-to-date details on how much money your channel is earning from ads -- if you have enabled them -- and from YouTube Red and Super Chat.
 This amount is a projected estimate and not a guarantee of payment.
 This report includes earnings from ads, memberships, and transactions earnings about 48 hours after they’ve happened and may change to reflect your actual earnings at the end of the month.

 - Ad Rates report: This report can show you how different types of ads perform over time, compared to one another.
 You can look at gross revenue to see how well your videos are doing.

 - YouTube Ad Revenue: The estimated total amount of money your video made from all Google-sold advertising sources and DoubleClick partner-sold advertising sources, for the selected date range and region.
 Gross revenue is subject to month-end adjustment and does not include partner-served advertising.
 Gross revenue should not be confused with earnings, or net revenue, which factors in your revenue-sharing agreements.

 - Estimated monetized playbacks: The estimated number of times any viewer watches a video (i.e., a “view”) and is shown at least one ad.
 Note - if a viewer quits a pre-roll ad before the ad finishes, that view will be included in your estimated playbacks but may not be counted towards your monetized playback.
 (This is called abandonment.)

 - CPM (Cost per mille): an estimate of how much an advertiser paid for one thousand ad impressions.